ademola-raimi/potato-orm/README.md

         $user->save();

  - **Delete a record in the table.
-For example delete the eighth record in the users table:**
+For example, delete the eighth record in the users table:**

         $users = User::destroy(8);